Grrom/my_wallpapers/README.md

 ***Note:***(if you use linux) add the /bin to your path if you want to use the scripts.

-_if you don't use linux, IDK haha_
+_if you don't use linux, then the scripts are probably useless for you_